-Equipment for measuring a quantity (e.g., amps, volts, MW, MVAr, MVA) and transmitting the result to a remote location for indication or recording.
+The measured quantity or quality (e.g., open/closed, amps, volts, MW, MVAr, MVA) and transmitting the result to a remote location for indication or recording.

 Time Error

 An accumulated time difference between ERCOT System time and the time standard.
 Time error is caused by a deviation in ERCOT average frequency from 60.0 Hz.